nguyentb/Personal-data-management/README.md

 ------------------------

-# Personal Data Management platform deployed on top of the Hyperledger Fabric framework
+# II.
+Personal Data Management: Hyperledger Fabric-based system

 The proposed Blockchain-based Personal Data Management platform consists of a blockchain network (e.g.,deployed using Hyperledger Fabric framework) in which associated Smart Contracts (e.g., chaincode) implemented personal data management logics are employed.
 The platform, which is built on top of a conventional database management system (DBMS) for off-chain storage, not only provides mechanisms for carrying out the Data Subject’s consent and rights, but also plays as a role of a Data Controller for controlling the processing and sharing of personal data via the underlying DBMS.